TSYCSM/Project2/README.md

 ## Outline
 **Agile Office**<br>
-in software development, agile practices involve discovering requirements and developing solutions through <br>
+In software development, agile practices involve discovering requirements and developing solutions through <br>
 the collaborative effort of self-organizing and cross-functional teams and their customer/end user<br>
 With this concept in mind, Agile Office aims to create a flexible website and respond to user requirements.<br>